 Have a backup plan

 As you can imagine, buying a new storage trunk, cleaning a carpet, or replacing a set of dishes can be expensive.
 A backup plan can help you cover these financial emergencies when your kids’ best efforts to help go awry.
 If you don’t have a rainy-day fund that covers these unexpected expenses, you can turn to a personal loan company like MoneyKey for help.
 These lenders offer cash loans that help you pay for these emergencies by using methods that fit your busy schedule.
 You don’t have to make time to send off an application or sit through an interview.
-They do most of their business online, which is why so many moms use short term loans.
+They do most of their business online, which is why so many moms use short-term loans.
 You don’t have to find a babysitter while you apply.
 As long as you have a tablet or laptop, you can apply, receive, and repay your loan from anywhere and anytime you have a secure connection.

 Break down the chore into steps

-Often disaster strikes when they race through a big job without taking care for each step.
+Often disaster strikes when they race through a big job without taking care of each step.
 You can minimize the chance your kids cause damage by breaking each chore into smaller, more manageable stages.

 It may be difficult at first, but when you stick to your guns, eventually your kids will see your word rules.
 Sometimes you might have to be hard on them, but ultimately you aren’t their friend.
 You’re their mother.
 You need to make sure they develop a sense of responsibility for their surroundings.
 Not only will it take a load off your chores at home, but it will help you raise a considerate and competent child who can clean up their own messes.